vmvargas/rogo-bot/README.md

 # RogoBot

 An SMS service that provides short textual answers, quickly giving the main result for a query from Wolfram|Alpha.
-Suitable for developing countries with limited access to internet as it provides rapid responses via SMS.
+Suitable for developing countries with limited access to the internet as it provides rapid responses via SMS.

 ## Deploying